St James's Church, Llangua: Architecture and description

 The church is built of Old Red Sandstone.
-The tower has a wooden Pyramid cap.
-Much of the interior was remodelled in the 20th century renovations and includes a painted partition with four panels which is said to have come from a demolished chapel in Whitford, Devon.
+The tower has a wooden Pyramid cap.The earliest parts of the church are 12th century, including the tub font, though most of the structure dates from the 14th and 15th centuries.
+The two wagon roofs over the chancel and nave are from this period.
+New windows and a vestry were added by Thomas Nicholson of Hereford in 1889.
+Much of the interior was remodeled during the 20th century renovations, and includes a painted partition with four panels which is said to have come from a demolished chapel in Whitford, Devon.